numberscope/frontscope/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+### Canvas

+The canvas is currently 800x800 pixels.

 ## Building a Visualizer

 Big picture, every visualizer needs to implement the `visualizerInterface.ts` which provides the basic expectations of a visualizer.
 See below for the easy way to do this.
 These include the following: